 There are various theories about how to transition your dog to a raw diet and the important thing to realise is that isn't a 'one size fits all' approach.

-You have two main methods available to change your dog's diet from wet or dry food to a raw diet - Immediate or Gradual.
+Ultimately you have two methods available to change your dog's diet from wet or dry food to a raw diet - Immediate or Gradual.
 Let's explore each option in turn so you can decide which suits you and your dog best.

 The Cold Turkey Approach